Author: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 1997. Updated in February 2016.

 The severity of hirsutism is assessed using the Ferriman-Gallwey visual scale or a modified version, which assesses 9 areas of the body.
 The score varies from 0 (no hair) to 4 (extensive hair growth) in each area.

 A general examination may reveal clues as to the cause of hirsutism.

 People affected by excessive hair may suffer from great embarrassment with consequent psychosocial effects.
 They may go to considerable lengths and expense to remove the hair.

-Other complications can arise from underlying disease, if any.
+Other complications can arise from an underlying disease if any.

 Hirsutism is diagnosed clinically.
-Investigations are not usually necessary, unless there sm has a Ferriman-Gallwey score of >15, when blood tests are done to evaluate male hormone levels and underlying diseases.
+Investigations are not usually necessary unless the patient has a Ferriman-Gallwey score of > 15 when blood tests are done to evaluate male hormone levels and underlying diseases.